awsdocs/amazon-route53-docs/doc_source/hosted-zones-migrating.md

 ## Step 3: Create a File That Contains the Records That You Want to Migrate<a name="hosted-zones-migrating-create-file"></a>

 To migrate records from one hosted zone to another, you create a file that contains the records that you want to migrate, edit the file, and then use the edited file to create records in the new hosted zone\.
-Perform the following procedure to create the file\.
+Perform the following procedure to create the file\.<a name="hosted-zones-migrating-create-file-procedure"></a>

 **To create a file that contains records that you want to migrate**